Tuesday, November 5, 2024

 Here is another thought.
 Sometimes a fundamental law has some particularly lovely mathematical implications.
 For instance, a conservative force law is connected in a lovely way with a potential.
 But it need not be the case that a conservative force law is simpler than a non-conservative alternative.
 (It is true that a conservative force is the gradient of a potential.
 If the potential can be particularly simply expressed, this makes it easier to express the conservative force law.
 But we can have a case where the potential is harder to express than the force itself.)

 Suppose we have a full conditional probability P(AB) defined for all pairs of events (stipulating that P(A∣⌀) = 1 if we wish).
-Two methods have been proposed for defining a probability comparison using conditional probabilities:
+I've proposed two methods for defining a probability comparison using conditional probabilities:

-In a footnote in a paper, I wrote about the de Finetti ordering: “This ordering has the advantage that if A is a proper subset of B, then A < B, but it is somewhat harder to prove transitivity”.
+In a footnote in a paper, I wrote about the second ordering, which I incorrectly attributed to de Finetti: “This ordering has the advantage that if A is a proper subset of B, then A < B, but it is somewhat harder to prove transitivity”.

 Well, that was an understatement!
 It’s not just harder to prove transitivity: it’s impossible.